 Hank has advised many prominent technology companies as a lawyer, investor and director, including seven companies in which he was involved from formation through IPO.
-Hank represents Amazon.com Inc. and other companies in digital media matters, as well as technology startups and venture capital firms.
+He represents Amazon.com Inc. and other companies in digital media matters, as well as technology startups and venture capital firms.

 He has testified twice before the U.S. Senate Judiciary Committee with respect to technology and intellectual property policy.

 Hank is a frequent speaker at industry conferences on topics related to venture capital, emerging companies, cybersecurity, digital media and copyright issues, and he has been a guest lecturer at Stanford’s Program in Law, Science & Technology and the Berkeley Center for Law & Technology.
 He is consistently recognized as a leading practitioner in his field by various publications including: Who’s Who Legal (2016) in the area of Telecommunications Media & Technology; The Legal 500 US and The Best Lawyers in America who named him San Jose Lawyer of the Year 2016 for Technology Law, and he is also recognized in the areas of Information Technology and M&A Law.
-Hank currently serves on the Board of Directors of KQED, Inc. and is a member of the VLAB MIT Enterprise Forum.
+Hank currently serves on the Board of Directors of KQED, Inc. and he is a member of the VLAB MIT Enterprise Forum advisory board.

 - State Bar of California